-The mission of the social work program at Lewis-Clark State College is to prepare students for entry-level generalist practice.
-We are committed to the preparation of professional social workers instilling the knowledge, skills, and values to address the needs and potential of individuals, families, groups, communities, and organizations.
-Relying on a liberal arts foundation and drawing from an ecological, strengths-based perspective, the program prepares students to engage as professional social work practitioners who will be able to provide competent services with integrity to promote social justice and human rights recognizing the dignity and worth of the person.
-Graduates are prepared for practice with diverse populations understanding the person-inenvironment influence on identity development and relationships.
-Through courses, internships, and student activities, the program aims to foster in its students a celebration of differences among people and a belief that respecting these differences enriches the quality of life for all.
-Graduates will practice from a set of ethical principles inherent in the social work profession, including the recognition that professional development is a life-long learning process.
-Finally, our program is dedicated to the support of non-traditional age, rural, and lower income students.
-The program is also devoted to providing students the opportunity to engage in meaningful research projects in the community in which they live by conducting program evaluations and needs assessments through our research sequence, which culminates in a public symposium.
-(Revised January 7, 2015)
+The mission of the Social Work program at Lewis-Clark State College is to prepare students for entry-level generalist practice within their chosen community.
+Our program is dedicated to meeting students' needs by providing in-person and online delivery options to promote success for all students.
+We are committed to the preparation of professional Social Workers by enhancing cognitive and affective processes, and instilling knowledge, skills, and values to serve the needs of individuals, families, groups, communities, and organizations.

+The Program relies on a liberal arts foundation and draws on person-in-environment, ecological, and strengths-based perspectives.
+Through courses, field education, and student service activities the program prepares graduates to:

+Provide competent services to promote social, economic, and environmental justice and advocate for human rights.

+- Acknowledge the importance of human relationships and value the dignity and worth of the person. - Practice respectfully with diverse populations, using a range of prevention and intervention methods, understanding the importance of enhancing the quality of life for all persons, locally and globally. - Practice from a set of ethical principles inherent to the Social Work profession, including the recognition that professional development is a life-long learning process. - Practice with integrity as professional Social Workers. - Engage in meaningful scientific inquiry, practice-informed research, and researchinformed practice.

+(Revised March 2022)